by Rose A. Valenta

 Yesterday, I took old Mrs. Russo shopping at the Italian Market in South Philadelphia.
-She was buying seven fishes.
+She was buying seafood.
 I had my goal list all ready:

 • Olive salad and cheese from DiBruno’s

-• Lamb and pork roasts, and ground beef from Esposito’s
+• Lamb, pork roasts and ground beef from Esposito’s

 • Locatelli and fresh produce from Giordano’s

 • Spices and coffee from the Spice Corner